 On successful completion of the course students will be able to:

-3. Conduct research, analysis, and the presentation of arguments both written and verbal at an intermediate level.
+4. Communicate clear and concise arguments in written and oral forms at an intermediate level.

 Course content will be drawn from the following range of topics:

 - Late Ottoman Empire, rise of nationalism, Zionism

 - End of the Ottomans: Great War and demise of an empire

 - The UN and the establishment of Israel

 - Cold War and Middle East: Suez, Six Day, Yom Kippur Wars

 - 'Religious turn': Likud, Islamic Revolution, AKP, IS

 - Outlook on post-9/11 era

 This course replaces HIST3672.
 If you have successfully completed HIST3672 you cannot enrol in this course.